PicsArt/cppbind/docs/03_get_started/01_functions.rst

 Default argument support for literals and enums are handled differently from default arguments with expressions.
 Let's go through these two cases.

-Here are some sample case functions having default arguments:
+Here are some sample functions with default arguments:

 .. literalinclude:: /../examples/primitives/cxx/globs/utils.hpp
    :language: cpp